 Drawbacks of the Program

 While I have a lot of great things to say about the Bookshare program, I do see a few drawbacks that should be noted.
 The first is that the program is only available to students with an IEP or 504 plan.
-We all know of students that do not have one of these plans, but could benefit from this program.
+We all know of students that do not have one of these plans but could benefit from this program.

 Another drawback is that you have to switch the language when you are reading a new book.
 Chrome US English is not the default language, so you need to scroll down to find it.
 This is not so much of a drawback, but it does take some teaching.

-The last drawback that I have found is that there is not a lot variety for voice for how the book sounds.
+The last drawback that I have found is that there is not a lot of variety for a voice for how the book sounds.
 The books have a computer voice.
 This is probably how they can have so many titles of books in their program.